Chart Color Schemes

 Australia Pacific LNG Upstream Phase 1 (Spring Gully)

-Ongoing development and expansion of coal seam gas fields in the Surat Basin as part of Australia Pacific LNG Upstream Phase 1.
-Includes drilling of new development wells, construction of gas and water gathering systems, compression facilities and connection to the main export pipeline to Gladstone.
+Ongoing development and sustain phase expansion of coal seam gas fields in the Surat and Bowen Basins.
+The project involves drilling new development wells, expanding gas and water gathering systems, and maintaining compression facilities to supply the main export pipeline to Gladstone.
+Recent updates for 2026 indicate a focus on maintaining gross gas production targets of 645-680PJ and continuing environmental management under the Spring Gully North-West and North-East development plans.

 Roma North Gas Expansion Project